constiii/Hackerrank/README.md

 # Hackerrank
-This repository contains my solutions for a couple of
+This repository contains my solutions for a couple of coding challenges from hackerrank.com.

-- medium coding challenges
-- hard coding challenges
+The challenges are from the categories

+- problem solving (medium to hard)
-from hackerrank.com, both for the categories problem solving and algorithms & data structures (Python 3).
+- algorithms & data structures (medium to hard)

+and were solved with a focus on minimizing time and space complexity (Python 3).